What to do if…

 -

-If it’s disciplinary or grievance-related, use the protections and ask for adjustments.
+If it is disciplinary or grievance-related, ask for the safeguards in writing.

 Keep a simple record.

-Save messages, invites, and any documents.
-If you do take a call, write a short note afterwards (date/time/what was said). -
+Save emails, messages, calendar invites, fit notes, agendas, and documents.
+If you do take a call, write a short note afterwards with the date, time, who was present, and what was said. -

-Escalate away from the manager if the pressure continues.
+Move the pressure away from your manager if it continues.

-Ask HR (or your union, if you have one) to agree a reasonable way to handle contact during sickness absence.
-If you need outside guidance, you can use the Acas website/helpline for information on sickness absence contact and workplace procedures.
+Ask HR, or your union if you have one, to agree a reasonable contact plan during sickness absence.
+If you need outside guidance, use Acas information.

 What can wait